Wales Star Gareth Bale Will Miss The Game Against The Republic Of Ireland

 Wales soccer coach Ryan Giggs will not have Gareth Bale on board when the Welsh team travels to Dublin to meet the Republic of Ireland squad on Tuesday.
 Bale, a winger for Real Madrid, is recovering from a nagging injury and won’t play this week for Wales.

-Goal.com says that Bale, 29, who is recovering from a groin injury, sat out the game where Wales lost to Spain 1 to 4, and now has returned to Real Madrid to finish his recovery.
+Goal says that Bale, 29, who is recovering from a groin injury, sat out the game where Wales lost to Spain 1-4, and now has returned to Real Madrid to finish his recovery.

-Bale, who is Wales’ high scorer, will be missed in the game versus Ireland, but hopes to recover fully.
+Bale, who is Wales’ highest scorer, will be missed in the game versus Ireland, but hopes to recover fully.
 The injury started a month ago, and has reportedly been “lingering.”

 The Football Association of Wales confirmed that Bale would not be traveling with the team.